ptrbrynt/KotlinBloc/docs/bloc-test.md

 * `setUp`: A function executed before `build` which can be used to set up dependencies or do any other initialization
 * `tearDown`: A function executed as the final step of the test, which can be used to perform cleanup
 * `skip`: An optional `Int` which indicates the number of states to ignore before beginning to make assertions
+* `skipSideEffects`: An optional `Int` which indicates the number of side-effects to ignore before beginning to make assertions
+* `expectedSideEffects`: Like `expected`, but for side-effects.
 * `verify`: A function executed after the assertion step, which can be used to perform additional checks and verification

 ## `mockBloc`,  `mockCubit` and `whenListen`